Parent Cooperative Unschool

 My BS from Lesley University in elementary, special education and early childhood education began my 40 year journey working with children of all ages as a creative arts educator, children’s edutainer, and nanny.
 During that time, I successfully ran my own family day care for 12 years bringing an integrated and emergent curriculum to the children I taught.

 I cultivate an atmosphere of love and compassion for children to have a positive relationship with themselves and others.
+My intention is also to provide emotional support, maintain healthy self-esteem and teach helpful social skillls that encourage inclusion.
 I do this by:

 - Treating children with respect and empathy;